-The oneM2M Subscription capabilities permit subscription changes to an oneM2M resource’s attributes and its direct child resources.
+The oneM2M Subscription capabilities permit subscription changes to an oneM2M resource's attributes and its direct child resources.
 Likewise, the oneM2M Notification capabilities include a rich set of criteria for when a subscribed-to oneM2M resource is notified of a change.

-oneM2M Subscription and Notification function can be mapped to OIC observe mechanism which utilizes the RETRIEVE operation to request the OIC Device for updates in case if OIC Resource state changes [i.2].
+oneM2M Subscription and Notification function can be mapped to OIC observe mechanism which utilizes the RETRIEVE operation to request the OIC Device for updates in case if OIC Resource state changes.

 6.5.2 OIC Subscription (Observe Request) Procedure